SkywareSW/SkywareOS/README.md

 * Ware

-* ware status - Shows kernel and version, Uptime, Available updates, Firewall status, Disk usage, Memory usage, and current desktop
+* ware status - Shows kernel and version, Uptime, Available updates, Firewall status, Disk usage, Memory usage, Current Desktop and current channel

 * ware install <pkg> - Searches for said package through pacman, flatpak and aur and then proceeds to install it